centralnicgroup-opensource/rtldev-middleware-ispapicli/README.md

 ## About

+> **DEPRECATION NOTICE: As of the future merger of Brand HEXONET into CentralNic Reseller, and alternative available tooling on their end, we're flagging this library as deprecated.
+The intention and purpose of this tool was about company internal use.
+Publishing it as opensource software to the public a wrong step therefore.
+In case you're using this tool, please let us know.**

 This tool enables you to connect to our backend system API and to manage your account through GUI or Command Line Interface.

 ## Resources